raiko7/PSMonths/README.md

 ```

 # Requirements
-In order to run the build using the provided project files you need at least Visual Studio 2017 Commodity Edition.
+In order to run the build using the provided project files you need at least Visual Studio 2017. *PSMonths* was originally implemented in Standard C++98 and recently updated to Standard C++11.
+Thus it should run out of the box on every platform.

+# Author
+*PSMonths* (including the PostScript code framework for the output files) was written by Rainer Koppler.